 BE KIND TO YOURSELF – YOU HAVE BEEN TRAUMATIZED

 All your instincts have been screaming to do something while you are being trapped in isolation helpless to protect yourself.
 Your increased anxiety has a rational explanation so have all these overwhelming emotions.
-The uncertainty how this is going to end just adds more fuel to the stress.
+The uncertainty of how this is going to end just adds more fuel to the stress.
 But the stress is real and no one can talk you out of your reaction.
-The fear for survival in palpable and everyone shares it – consciously or not.
+The fear for survival is palpable and everyone shares it – consciously or not.

 For those of you who are

 - consciously aware of their stress and anxiety and